AyuuAi/Project-Euler/README.md

 Ayuu’s solutions to Project Euler problems

 To use this code in your projects, please give credit to Ayuu.

-All problems use the class file Runtime, however it can be removed.
+All problems use the class file Runtime, however it can be discluded by modifying the code.

 Some problems use the class file MathE to simplify mathmatic tasks.